1964 Mohammed V Cup

-The 1964 Mohamed V Cup Final was the 3rd. edition of the Mohammed V Cup, an annual football friendly competition hosted in Casablanca and named after King Mohammed V.
+The 1964 Mohamed V Cup Final was the 3rd. edition of the Mohammed V Cup, an annual football international competition hosted in Casablanca and named after King Mohammed V.

 This edition, held in Stade d'Honneur in Meknes was contested by four teams, two from Europe, one from South America and one from the host country, all of them being the reigning champions of their respective leagues.
 Argentine side Boca Juniors was the winner after beating Saint-Étienne and Real Madrid in the final.